Traffic Fines, Penalties, & Challans

 - Click on the ‘Check Challan Status’ from the menu bar.

 - Next, you have the option of entering either the challan number, vehicle number, or driving license number.
 Fill in the requisite column with the Captcha code and click on ‘Get Details’.

 The traffic offence, if any, and the e-challan details will reflect below on the same screen.
 The row will remain blank if no e-challan is found.

 How to pay the e-challans for traffic offences

 If you have a pending e-challan, you can pay it immediately by clicking on the ‘Pay Now’ tab.
 You can pay either through a credit or debit card or via internet banking.
 You will receive a ‘payment successful’ message along with a transaction ID, which you should save for future reference.

 As per the new rules, you need to clear the e-challan within 60 days of the issue of the notice.
 Failure to do so may result in court summons, which could lead to imprisonment for up to three months, apart from additional fines.

 India has the highest rates of fatalities due to road accidents, and millions are injured each year.
 While the hefty new fines for traffic violation should not be the only reason to follow correct driving or riding protocols, they will surely enforce discipline and make the roads relatively safer for everyone.
 While the government has taken the necessary steps to make roads safer, you too must #ThinkAhead and become a more responsible driver by adhering to traffic rules.

-The recent changes made in the Motor Vehicle Act 2019 are subject to acceptance by different state legislations.
+Disclaimer: The recent changes made in the Motor Vehicle Act 2019 are subject to acceptance by different state legislations.
 Not all Indian states have accepted the new rules yet.
 Please check the local legislation to know the application status of Motor Vehicle Act 2019, in your state.